-The American Heart Association recommends eating fish at least twice a week as part of a healthy diet.
-Fish are high in protein, low in saturated fat, nutritious, and rich in omega-3 fatty acids - the building blocks for a Health healthy heart and brain.
-To balance the rieduli belief in fish, with fish and choose fish low in that accumulate in fish (such as mercury, PCBs and DDT), eat a variety of fish, and choose fish low in the class the of the choices visit www.doh.wa.gov/fish or call (877) 485healthy heart and brain.
-To balance the health benefits in fish, with risks associated with chemical contaminants contaminants.
-For more information about healthy choices visit www.doh.wa.gov/fish or call (877) 485-7316.
+Eating fish twice a week as part of a healthy diet is recommended by the American Heart Association.
+Why?
+Because fish are nutritious, high in protein, low in saturated fat, and rich in omega-3 fatty acids - the building blocks for a healthy heart and brain.
+To balance the health benefits with risks from chemical contaminants in fish (like mercury, PCBs, and DDT), choose fish low in contaminants.
+For healthy fish choices www.doh.wa.gov/fish or toll free 877-485-7316.